khaudio/creature_adventures/Rules.md

 # Levels and EXP

 All players begin the game at level 1.
 Whenever a creature is defeated in battle, players gain 1 EXP.
-For every 3 EXP that is gained, players gain a level.
+When enough EXP is gained, players gain a level.
 Maximum level is 5.
-Each time a level is gained, players are awarded one `Attribute Point` that can be assigned to any creature or traded for `Artifacts`.
+Each time a level is gained, players are awarded `Attribute Points` that can be assigned to any creature or traded for `Artifacts`.
 EXP is awarded following all victorious battles, including ones with wild creatures.
+The maximum `Attribute Points` that a player can earn is 15.

+- Level 1

+    1 `Attribute Point` given to players to begin game

+- Level 2 (Requires 3 EXP at Level 1)

+    2 `Attribute Points` earned

+- Level 3 (Requires 4 EXP at Level 2)

+    3 `Attribute Points` earned

+- Level 4 (Requires 6 EXP at Level 3)

+    4 `Attribute Points` earned

+- Level 5 (Requires 8 EXP at Level 4)

+    5 `Attribute Points` earned

 # Combat